 Whilst there is a common acceptance of the importance of academic aptitude when it comes to life chances, it is by no means the only kind of ability that can have an impact.
-Emotional Intelligence – that is, the ability to understand and manage our own emotions and the emotions of others – which is an ability quite completely distinct and unconnected to academic ability, also plays a large part.
+Emotional Intelligence – that is, the ability to understand and manage our own emotions and understand the emotions of others – which is an ability quite completely distinct and unconnected to academic ability, also plays a large part.

 Given its distinction from intellectual ability, there is nothing to say that a child with high learning potential will necessarily also score highly in emotional intelligence.
 There are, however, many ways to support the development of the skills that make up emotional intelligence, so that a child can benefit from the positive impact on success and wellbeing that it can provide.